Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Results

 \subsection{Pseudo-data study}

-For the purpose of creating a realistic mixed sample of a selected SM backgrounds (associated production of a $W$ bosons and $b$-jets), the $\ttbar{}$ sample, as well as a new physics signal, detector-level distributions were created by mixing the samples based on their cross section $\sigma$ using weights $w = \sigma \, L/ N_\mathrm{gen}$ (with $L$ being the luminosity and $N_\mathrm{gen}$ the number of generated events with non-zero matching weights), but also scaling the signal in order to make it more prominent to study its shape and significance.
+For the purpose of creating a~realistic mixed sample of selected SM backgrounds (associated production of a~$W$ bosons and $b$-jets), the $\ttbar{}$ sample and a~new physics signal, detector-level distributions were created by mixing the samples based on their cross section $\sigma$ using weights $w = \sigma \, L/ N_\mathrm{gen}$ (with $L$ being the target luminosity and $N_\mathrm{gen}$ the number of generated events with non-zero matching weights), with an additional scaling of the signal in order to make it more prominent so as to study its shape and significance.
+Such mixed samples were used throughout the study to asses the performance of the variables proposed in the previous section.

-For the purpose of creating stacked plots consisting of physics and $\ttbar$ background and a selected signal model, the scalar $y_0$ model with the same mass was scaled by a factor of 12 and additional factors of $2^{1/2}$, $2^{3/2}$ and $2^{4.5}$ in the 2B0S, 1B1S and 0B2S topologies, respectively.
-Similarly, the $Z'$ model with $m_{Z'} = 1000\,$GeV was scaled by a factor of 10k, with additional $2^{1/2}$, $2^1$ and $2^4$ factors in the same topologies.
+For the purpose of creating stacked plots consisting of physics and $\ttbar$ background and a~selected signal model, the scalar $y_0$ model with the same mass was scaled by a~factor of 30 and additional factors of $2^{3/2}$ ($2^{4}$) in the 1B1S (0B2S) topologies.
+Similarly, and in order to approximately match the $y_0$ signal yield, the $Z'$ model with $m_{Z'} = 1000\,$GeV was scaled, due to its smaller cross-section, by a~factor of 37.5k, with additional $2^{1/2}$, $2^2$ and $2^4$ factors in the 2B0S, 1B1S and 0B2S topologies, respectively.
 The larger $y_0$ production cross section is partially due to the higher gluon-gluon parton luminosity in the production mechanism.
-Finally, the sample of the DM pair creation with associated $\ttbar{}$ production was scaled by a factor of 1k and additional factors of $2$ in the 0B2S topology.
-The purpose of the additional scaling is to reach a similar level of signal significance across the topologies.
+Finally, the sample of the DM pair creation with an associated $\ttbar{}$ pair was scaled by a~factor of 3k and an additional factor of $2^{\frac12}$ in the 0B2S topology.
+The purpose of the additional topology-dependent scalings is to reach a~similar level of signal significance across the topologies.